-Your gut plays host to a complex community of bacteria known as your gut flora, or gut microbiome.
-This microbiome comprises a delicate balance of “good” and “bad” bacteria that plays a role in digestion and absorption of nutrients as well as general support for your health.
-However, due to environmental factors, unhealthy diet, antibiotics, and certain disorders, your microbiome may suffer a state of imbalance known as dysbiosis, which can ultimately result in digestive problems and general ill health.
+Your gut plays host to a complex community of trillions of bacteria known as your gut flora, or gut microbiome.
+The gut microbiome is comprised of a delicate balance of “good” and “bad” bacteria that play a role in digestion and absorption of nutrients as well as general support for your immune health.
+However, due to environmental factors and a unhealthy diet, your microbiome may suffer a state of imbalance known as dysbiosis, which can ultimately result in digestive or general health concerns.
 The best way to support your gut flora is to eat a microbiome-friendly diet.
-This diet is designed to feed your gut bacteria to replenish and heal the microbiome.
+This diet is designed to feed your gut bacteria to replenish and support a healthy microbiome.
 Let’s take a closer look at the microbiome diet and how you can benefit from it.

 What is the Microbiome-Friendly Diet?

 Unlike other diets, the microbiome-friendly diet does not aim to restrict calories or food groups.
 The diet as a whole revolves around the idea that your gut microbiome is the key to optimal health and body function.
 By feeding the good bacteria, you can maintain a balance that can promote good digestion, support your immune system, stabilize your mood, and even help you maintain a healthy weight.
 The microbiome diet primarily does that by incorporating more prebiotics, fiber, probiotics, and other nutrient-rich foods into your meals.
-Daily bovine colostrum supplementation is also key to healing.
+Daily bovine colostrum supplementation with its full complement of growth factors is also key to promoting good health.

 The Phases of the Microbiome-Friendly Diet